rtalusan13/leetcode_sols/README.md

 ## FAQ:

+What made you start this journey?

+- I am preparing for technical interviews, as well as boosting my proficiency in specific programming languages that I believe will be beneficial for my future.

 Why are most of your solutions in C?

 - Studying Electrical & Computer Engineering, I'm working with low-level systems and taking classes that focus on C or Assembly programming.
 I anticipate this will carry into my future, potentially into Hardware/Firmware roles.